ghost1141/insta-bot/README.md

 3. Firefox Webdriver (Download from the link, extract and add the full path of geckodriver.exe to driver_path.py)
    Download : https://github.com/mozilla/geckodriver/releases/tag/v0.29.1

-Add your instagram credentials in credentials.py
+4. Add your instagram credentials in credentials.py

+# Run the Script
+python3 insta.py